-In addition, the symptoms must not meet the criteria for a mixed episode.
-The patient with MDD has never experienced a manic, mixed, or hypomanic episode.
-Symptoms should cause clinically significant distress or impairment in social, occupational, or other important areas of functioning.
+In addition, MDD diagnosis requires that the symptoms must not meet the criteria for a mixed episode and there is no previous experience of a manic, mixed, or hypomanic episode.
+Symptoms of MDD cause clinically significant distress or impairment in social, occupational, or other important areas of functioning.
 Additionally, the symptoms may not be due to the direct physiologic effects of a recreational or prescribed drug or be better accounted for by bereavement (i.e., after the loss of a loved one, the symptoms persist for longer than two months or are characterized by marked functional impairment, morbid preoccupation with worthlessness, suicidal ideation, psychotic symptoms, or psychomotor retardation) [5].